ndass6/SpeechGram/README.md

 11. Connect the HoloLens to your computer.
 Make sure your laptop is authorized to access your device.
 12. Select `Release, x86, Device` to deploy to the Microsoft Hololens

+If the build fails, make sure to follow the messages in the console to fix the issues.
+Otherwise, just try building again :)

 If the above instructions do not make sense:
 * [Here](https://developer.microsoft.com/en-us/windows/holographic/install_the_tools) are general instructions on how to install the tools.
 * [Here](https://developer.microsoft.com/en-us/windows/holographic/holograms_100) are general instructions on how to build and run the project.